-Get feedback from friends and family
+1. Get feedback from friends and family

 They will see the passion in your eyes, and the danger is that they will be over-enthusiastic.
 They may also want to avoid hurting your feelings and feel reluctant to tell you the truth if they don't like your products.

-Approach people in your target market
+2. Approach consumers in your target market

 If your product or service is very targeted - for example, if you are only aiming at young, wealthy women - then you need to tap into the right network.
 If you are going for a niche, it's good to get a friendship group together.
 Find someone who fits the profile of your ideal customer and ask them to bring along a group of like-minded friends.

 The ideal group size is about five to eight people.
 You can ask about all aspects of your offering including the product itself, its positioning, distribution strategy, price, packaging and promotion and its strengths and weaknesses.
-Again, it helps if you don't ask the questions yourself but have someone else do it.
+Again, it helps if you don't ask the questions yourself, but have someone else do it.

 Discussion is not always about finding common ground.
-If four people love your product and two hate it, that's much better than six people who like it a bit.
+If four people love your product and two hate it, that's much better for your research than six people who like it a bit.
 Those four are much more likely to buy it.

 Equally, honest feedback from people who don't like your product can help you refine and improve your offer.
-You need to listen to the disparate views and find out what's motivating them.
+You need to listen to disparate views and find out what's motivating them.

-Do some quantitative research
+4. Do some quantitative market research

 So, if you've got a new type of bicycle, for example, and you've had lots of feedback on the style and design and you're ready to go, you can then do the quantitative work to find out if there's a big enough market for it and who to target.

-Ask a question in an omnibus survey
+5. Ask a question in an omnibus survey

 If your product or service can be summed up in a sentence, you can get cheap research by buying a question in an omnibus survey by the likes of TNS or Ipsos Mori.
 These surveys typically ask for responses from 1,000 people who form a representative sample of UK consumers as a whole.

 It's important to think long and hard about your question.
 If you get it wrong, you will have wasted time and money.

-Build ongoing relationships
+6. Build ongoing consumer relationships

 You could tap into a group of people or an online community and create a dialogue with them.
 Ask them to help over a period of time so you can develop the product and your marketing strategy accordingly.